skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 We also have a host of other portable gadgets and gizmos available for digital creation, productivity, and entertainment.

 Browse our devices and gadgets [link]

-## Computers for teens and kids

-On the first floor, we also have several computers specifically configured for kids and teens in our High School Digital Media Lab, Youth Computer Lab, and Youth Digital Media Lab.

 ##WiFi